-The school is highly successful; in the last Ofsted inspection (January 2018) the school was judged to be "Good".
-The letter following this inspection highlighted the school's many strengths and strong features.
+The school is highly successful; our Ofsted inspection in June 2023 graded the school as Good in all categories.

 Examination results at Key Stage 4 show high numbers of students passing (Grade 4+).
-Our results show continuous improvement in attainment against the previous two years of results when students sat formal examinations (2019 and 2018).
+Our results show continuous improvement in attainment against the previous year of results when students sat formal examinations (2019).
 The Sixth Form is excellent.
-Results in the Sixth Form for 2021/22 has put the school in the top 10% of schools in the country for value-added.
+Results in the Sixth Form for 2021/22 put the school in the top 10% of schools in the country for value-added and for 2022/23 where the government is not publishing progress data, our students continued to perform well with every student that wanted to go to university gaining a place, many of which were at Russel Group universities.

 The school is very popular and has grown in size considerably over the years.
-Last year it had 1314 students on roll including the Sixth Form.
+There are 1323 students on roll including the Sixth Form.